d-sandborn/DayOfWaterData2023/README.md

 ax.set_title('USEPA Great Lakes Water Quality Monitoring Project') plt.legend()
 ```
 This affects more than just surfing and shipping conditions (each of which, of course, are highly important in Duluth!)
 Cold water absorbs more CO~2~ than warm water.
-It's reasonable to hypothesize that there could be differences in how Lake Superior 'breathes' CO~2~.
+It's reasonable to hypothesize that there could be differences in how Lake Superior 'breathes' CO~2~ among years.

 A plot of CO~2~ measurements (normalized by area to avoid biasing the dataset if the vessel idles in place) displays a sinusoidal shape, at times containing more CO~2~ than the air (as if exhaling) or else containing less than the air (as if inhaling).